ricardoyepezz/final_project_4Geeks/README.md

-# WebApp boilerplate with React JS and Flask API
+# Website for content recommendation using React JS and Flask API.

 ### Back-End Manual Installation: